rssalessio/PythonVRFT/README.md

 ```

 ## Examples
 Examples are located in the examples/ folder.
-At the moment 2 examples are available.
-One without instrumental variables and one using instrumental variables.
+At the moment there are examples available.
+Check example3 to see usage of instrumental variables.

 ## Tests
 To execute tests run the following command